 Any overtime worked by Ian over his standard 40-hour workweek will be calculated at one and one-half (1 ½) times Ian’s regular $25 hourly wage

-If you are a commission worker, divide your total earnings for the week (including earnings during overtime hours) by the total hours worked during the week, including the overtime hours.20 Since commission pay is unpredictable, employers may have to make premium payments in two chunks: The first chunk would be equal to your base pay, and the second would be a “true-up” payment after the commission is calculated.
+If you are a commission worker in California, divide your total earnings for the week (including earnings during overtime hours) by the total hours worked during the week, including the overtime hours.20 Since commission pay is unpredictable, employers may have to make premium payments in two chunks: The first chunk would be equal to your base pay, and the second would be a “true-up” payment after the commission is calculated.

-If you are a piece rate worker, your regular rate of pay is calculated by adding together the total earnings from the workweek from piece rates and all other sources, then divided by the number of hours worked in the week for which compensation was paid.21
+If you are a piece rate worker, your regular rate of pay is calculated by adding together the total earnings from the workweek from piece rates and all other sources, then divided by the number of hours worked in the week for which compensation was paid.

-You may file a wage and hour lawsuit against employers for miscalculating overtime pay.
-Successful wage and hour class action lawsuits often involve failure to correctly calculate overtime pay.
+You may file a wage theft claim with the Labor Commissioner or file a wage and hour lawsuit against employers for miscalculating your regular rate of pay.
+These cases often involve failure to calculate overtime pay correctly.

 - interest, and